AvaProtocol/OAK-docs/_docs/run-node-service.md

 ---
-title: Running a Turing node as a service
+title: Running a Turing node using a service
 subtitle: Setting up systemd for your collator
 author: andrew
-tags: [infra]
+tags: [infra, collator]
 ---

 ## Preparation

-To prepare for setting up a systemd service for the OAK binary, you'll need the following information:
+To prepare for setting up a `systemd` service for the OAK binary, you'll need the following information:

 1. `INSTALLATION_DIR`: Directory where downloaded the `oak-collator` binary